Richard Prince: Jokes, Gangs, and Hoods

-Prince in paid homage to "sex, drugs, and rock'n'roll" in American niches as seen through magazines.
+Prince paid homage to "sex, drugs, and rock'n'roll" in American niches as seen through magazines.
 He depicted subcultures such as the motorcycle-obsessed, hot rod enthusiasts, surfers, and heavy metal music fans.
 Prince's made his first Joke painting circa 1985, in New York, when he was living in the back room of 303 Gallery located on Park Avenue South.

 In a 2000 interview with Julie L. Belcove, Prince called the joke paintings "what I wanted to become known for."
 When asked to identify the artistic genre of his Jokes, Prince responded, "the Joke paintings are abstract.
 Especially in Europe, if you can't speak English."

 Cars

 An untitled work consists of the body of a 1970 Dodge Challenger and high-performance parts such as a 660 hp Hemi engine, custom interior, black wheel wells, 14-inch tires in the front and 16 inch in the back, a pale orange paint job with a flat black T/A hood, as well as various decals and emblems.
 Another car sculpture, called American Prayer, is a 1968 Dodge Charger that has been completely emptied of any engine parts and interiors and is stripped of any paint and then powder coated.
 In place of the engine block there is a cement block.